Impeachment takeaways: Trump’s iron grip, McConnell delivers

 In ways unimaginable when he was first elected as a political newcomer, Trump has come to utterly dominate the GOP.
 Republican lawmakers bow to his overwhelming popularity with the party’s base.
 “It’s not a party of ideas or ideology anymore.
 It’s a cult of personality,’’ tweeted Sen. Chris Murphy, D-Conn.

-Republicans insist they are acting in the interests of their constituents and their conscience, and they reacted with outrage when Democratic Rep. Adam Schiff, the lead impeachment manager, cited a media report claiming that a person close to Trump had warned Republicans their “head will be on a pike” if they voted against the president.
+Republicans insisted they were acting in the interests of their constituents and their conscience, and they reacted with outrage when Democratic Rep. Adam Schiff, the lead impeachment manager, cited a media report claiming that a person close to Trump had warned Republicans their “head will be on a pike” if they voted against the president.

 Trump has already shown his power to cast out dissident Republicans.
-Besides Michigan Rep. Justin Amash, who voted for the impeachment articles and is now an independent, former Sens.
+Former Sens.
 Bob Corker of Tennessee and Jeff Flake of Arizona decided not to run for reelection rather than face voters after clashing with Trump.

 McCONNELL DELIVERS — AGAIN